asmith9455/CarND-Vehicle-Detection/writeup.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
-I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.
+I recorded the bounding boxes of vehicle detections from each frame of the video.
+From these positive detections I created a heatmap and then thresholded that map to produce a binary image representing vehicle detections.
+I then used `cv2.findContours` and `cv2.boundingRect` to identify vehicle detections in the heatmap.
+The outputs of `boundingRect` were my vehicle detections.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+Here's an example result showing the the following information from a series of frames of video:
+- Original image with vehicle detections drawn as blue bounding boxes
+- The heatmap (before thresholding)
+- The results of sliding window search (before false positive elimination)

 ### Here are six frames and their corresponding heatmaps:

-![alt text][image5]
+Please see 2 sections below - I combined different information together in a single image output.

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
+### Here is the output of `cv2.findContours + cv2.boundingRect` on the integrated heatmap from all six frames:

-![alt text][image6]
+Please see 1 section below - I combined different information together in a single image output.

 ### Here the resulting bounding boxes are drawn onto the last frame in the series:

+I show more than 6 images here because you can see the heatmap eliminate a false positive vehicle detection over time.
+The location of the false positive is the bottom middle of the heatmap.

 | Even Numbered Frames | Odd Numbered Frames |
 |:---:|:---:|